murex/Dev-Interview-Preparation/README.md

 Ensure that your CV is concise, and still reflects all information that might be valuable and relevant for the role you are applying for
-Make sure it is aligned with the opportunity you are applying for List the projects you have worked on during your studies / end of year project / internships / professional experience
+Make sure it is aligned with the opportunity you are applying for List the projects you have worked on during your studies, end of year project, internships, or professional experience

 ## 4. Technical Test